 If you are selling silver chains, silver bangles or silver pendants that have no other embellishments, check their weight.
 Silver tends to be heavier than replica and silver jewellery.

-Silver jewelry is smooth, and consistent throughout.
-If you have a silver colored chain, pendant or bangle that has a darker color or even a different color showing through on the parts that see heavy wear, it’s more likely to be silver plated.
+Silver jewellery is smooth, and consistent throughout.
+If you have a silver coloured chain, pendant or bangle that has a darker colour or even a different colour showing through on the parts that see heavy wear, it’s more likely to be silver plated.

 If your jewellery is damaged or broken you’d likely only sell it for its scrap value.
 It’s unusual for jewellery to be repaired to be sold in the trade unless it’s a particularly coveted or rare piece.